jolcara75/hscript/README.md

     https://hola.org/unblocker?hscript=sid&enable=site1+site2&sites=sites1+sites2
     * hscript: the hscript id of the hscript you want to share
     * enable: optional, list of rules that will be enabled by default upon hscript import
-    * sites: optional, list of domains that the hscript Unblocks
+    * sites: optional, list of domains that the hscript is applicable for

 ## Publicizing your hscripts